C-elegans-VNC/VNC-Dist/README.md

-### Robust and unbiased pipeline for Ventral Nerve Cord neuronal positioning analysis in C.elegans
+### Robust and unbiased pipeline for Ventral Nerve Cord neuronal positioning analysis in *C.elegans*

 * This repository features a Python backend and a Streamlit Docker app that implement SAM-Plus for worm segmentation and VNC-Quant for measuring distances.
 It calculates the normalized relative distances of SAB, DA, DD, and DB neurons along the AP axis of VNC, using SABVL (0%) and the rectum (100%) as reference points.

 * VNC-Dist pipeline(Ventral Nerve Cord Distances)(v1.0), a semi-automated software toolbox designed to overcome the limitations of subjective motoneuron positioning analysis in microscopy.

 * VNC-Dist was written by Saber Saharkhiz from Drs.
 Antonio Colavita & Theodore J. Perkins' Lab.
 To learn more about it, read the [paper](https://www.biorxiv.org/content/10.1101/2024.11.16.623955v2.abstract).
-* For insights into the significance of this pipeline for studying neuronal positioning in the VNC of C. elegans, please refer to the following [paper](https://www.cell.com/developmental-cell/fulltext/S1534-5807(17)30210-1) from our lab:
+* For insights into the significance of this pipeline for studying neuronal positioning in the VNC of *C. elegans*, please refer to the following [paper](https://www.cell.com/developmental-cell/fulltext/S1534-5807(17)30210-1) from our lab:

 Shah, Pavak K., et al. "PCP and SAX-3/Robo pathways cooperate to regulate convergent extension-based nerve cord assembly in C. elegans."
 Developmental cell 41.2 (2017): 195-203.